In one of our recent follow-up emails with a potential prospect, we received the following response.

 In other words, what does Document360 do better that would make us move our content out of our Help desk system et al.“

 Instead of responding to this email, I decided to clarify this question in a public forum.
 This will help us to explain our position in the market.
-I’m pretty sure we will be hearing this question again and again few times.
+I’m pretty sure we will be hearing this question, again and again, a few times.

-Currently, SaaS based self-service knowledge base platforms are predominantly provided by Help desk systems like Zendesk, Freshdesk, HelpScout, Intercom and so on.
+Currently, SaaS-based self-service knowledge base software features in platforms are predominantly provided by Help desk systems like Zendesk, Freshdesk, HelpScout, Intercom and so on.

 Switching your knowledge base (or any content like blog) from one place to another frequently is not an ideal option.
 It’s expensive, and results in lost search traffic and SERP rankings.

 At Kovai Limited, we use these platform for providing customer support for our products.
 In fact, the whole thought process of Document360 was driven by the pain points we have seen using the Help desk software for documentation.

 Self Service Knowledge base software for your documentation needsKnow more